 For many of us, the term 'etiquette' might bring to mind ideas about the right way to set a table or make introductions at a formal dinner party.
 But avoiding job lapse is more than that.
-In any market, potential employers consider attitude and professional demeanor heavily when evaluating candidates.
+In any market, potential employers consider attitude and professional demeanour heavily when evaluating candidates.
 Here are some guidelines on job search etiquette to help you find - and land - the position you want.

 Do research the company